When is the best time to hike the Annapurna Circuit?

 It is important to plan for a number of factors, most critical of which is the climate and weather.
 This is particularly important when visiting Nepal where temperatures and rainfall can vary in the extreme depending on the season and region.

 Generally ranked as one of the greatest treks in the world, the Annapurna Circuit trek is by far the most popular trek in the Annapurna region of Nepal.
-The trek is famous for its variety of scenery and climatic changes.
+The trek is famous for its variety of scenic and climatic changes.
 Starting at Besi Sahar, the trek takes you through sub-tropical meadows before ascending up into some stunning alpine peaks where you eventually reach the magnificent Thorong La Pass which, at 5,416m, is the highest point of the trek.
 From Thorong La Pass the trails winds its way downwards into the wild Mustang region where the scenery becomes semi-arid.

 Because of its location, the northern area of the Annapurna region receives much less rain than most parts of the Himalaya which means that trekking can be pursued all year-round, even during the monsoon period.
 The best time to trek the Annapurna Circuit really depends on two things - weather and crowds.
 The drier seasons attract far more crowds whilst the wetter seasons, although fairly crowd free, can obviously be very cold and damp with views often obscured by clouds.